Pakistanimoulvi/Tab-Text-Aggregator-Chrome-Extention-/README.md

+Installation
+Clone or download this repository to your local machine.

+Open Google Chrome and navigate to chrome://extensions/.

+Enable Developer mode by toggling the switch in the top-right corner.

+Click Load unpacked in the top-left corner.

+Select the directory containing the project files.

+How to Use
+Select multiple tabs in your Chrome window by holding down Ctrl (Windows) or Cmd (Mac) and clicking the tabs you want to aggregate.

+Click the Tab Text Aggregator icon in your extension toolbar.

+Click the Aggregate Tab Text button.

+Choose a save location for your aggregated_tabs_text.txt file when the download prompt appears.

 # Tab Text Aggregator

 A lightweight Chrome Extension (Manifest V3) that extracts and aggregates the visible text content from all highlighted (selected) tabs into a single, downloadable `.txt` file.